 Water & Wastewater

-municipal corporation of the State of Washington authorized under the provisions of Chapter 54 of the Revised Code of Washington to own and/or operate public water systems within Clallam County.
+The PUD is proud to operate several water systems across Clallam County as a municipal corporation of the State of Washington authorized under the provisions of Chapter 54 of the Revised Code of Washington to own and/or operate public water systems within Clallam County.

 Click the following links for information regarding water service.